Our new contributor Anika gives us her tempered thoughts on the highly anticipated rom-dram.

 A heartwarming modern take on the feel-good blockbuster action film, this colourful new instalment gives glory back to Okinawa, Beijing, and the Asian-American experience.

-by Nor García Grau@obscurae
+by Nor García Grau & Jett Christie@obscurae